duplocloud/ghactions-aws-jit/CONTRIBUTING.md

 ### local

-If you prefer to develop locally you can download all the dependencies manaully: NodeJs, Typescript, Jest, etc
+If you prefer to develop locally you can download all the dependencies manually: NodeJs, Typescript, Jest, etc

 Then run:

 ```shell
 npm install
 ```

 Create the following environment variables:

 ```shell
 duplo_token=XXXXX